godaddy/wp-reseller-store/readme.txt

 = 1.5.2 - February 2018 =

 * Update: API endpoint
+* Update: New demo Youtube video link in the README
 * Fix: Exclude the _Squiz.PHP.CommentedOutCode.Found_ from the phpcs ruleset to fix the build

 = 1.5.1 - December 2017 =